marijnh/Eloquent-JavaScript/14_event.md

 {{index "border-radius (CSS)", "absolute positioning", "drawing program example"}}

 {{id mouse_drawing}}

 The following implements a primitive drawing program.
 Every time you click the document, it adds a dot under your mouse pointer.
-See [Chapter 19](19_paint.html#paint) for a less primitive drawing program.
+See [Chapter ?](paint) for a less primitive drawing program.

 ```{lang: "text/html"}
 <style>